atapour/depth-hole-prediction/README.md

 │   ├──   ...

 ```
-* The training code utilizes [visdom](https://github.com/facebookresearch/visdom) ot display training results and plots.
-To these, run `python -m visdom.server` and click the URL http://localhost:8097.
+* The training code utilizes [visdom](https://github.com/facebookresearch/visdom) to display training results and plots, in order to do which simply run `python -m visdom.server` and click the URL http://localhost:8097.

 * To train the model, run the following command: